therealkenbuck/create-a-personal-web-page.github.io/README.md

 ![Screen Shot 2021-09-28 at 9 15 26 AM](https://user-images.githubusercontent.com/91136182/135094123-67b4b4ef-b597-4f43-af9b-01b11fdab6fe.png)

 7. Click the green "Commit changes" button at the bottom of the page.

+8. Your new personal page has been created.
+Open a new web browser window and enter the name of your new page that you created in step 3 "your-github-username.github.io" (remember to replace "your-github-username" with your actual Github username) and your new personal webpage will be displayed